FlorentGrenier/Analyse-and-Forescast-Brain-Price-in-France/README.md

 This project consist to analyse and predict the future price of the bread in France.
 For my prediction I use [Prophet](https://github.com/facebook/prophet) released by Facebook's Core Data Science team.

+## Data
+The data is from INSEE : https://www.insee.fr/fr/statistiques/serie/000442423

 ## Result
 This firt graph show the evolution of the bread